-"And they [the Levites] shall safeguard... the charge of the Israelites..."
+"And they [the Levites] shall safeguard all the utensils of the Tent of Meeting..."
 (3:8)

 There are two types of righteous people (exemplified by the palm tree and cedar tree; see Tehillim 92:13):

 One type is those who study the Torah and fulfill G-d's commandments perfectly, but do not share their spiritual wealth with others.
 A second type is those who devote some of the time and energy that they could have spent on striving for self-perfection to helping others.